SEO and SEM: Why Your Business Needs Both to Grow

 First of all, it helps to think of the Internet as the new marketplace where retailers and consumers find each other and do business.
 Google, Bing and Yahoo are all search engines that act like yellow and white pages used to; they are our directories and guides to accessing information, including businesses, products and services, online.

-To be found online today, you need a website or at least a landing page, and then you need to show up in search results.
+To be found online today, you need both SEO and SEM.
+You need a website or at least a landing page, and then you need to show up in search results.
 SEO is the process of making sure you get quality traffic to your website or landing page.

 What is SEM?

 Answering this question is the second part that’s critical to understanding SEO and SEM.
 For this definition, we turn to a reputable website, Search Engine Land: